Skparab1/snake-game/README.md

 - detecting crashing into wall
 - increasing length of snake
 - scoring
+- detects crashing into yourself
+  - technically it would be pretty hard to crash
 # What is to be done
 - make long snake animation better
 - scoreboard and storing in text file